 Disadvantages of Early Payment Discounts

-It’s important for both buyers and suppliers to weigh these potential disadvantages against the benefits before committing to early payment discounts.
+Both buyers and suppliers need to weigh these potential disadvantages against the benefits before committing to early payment discounts.

 Cash Flow Challenges for Buyers